Surfing

 New Buffalo, Lake Michigan

 Most people don't think of the Midwest as a destination for surfing, but New Buffalo, Michigan, has consistent beginner waves in the summer and fall, and it's also a popular place to catch winter waves.
 Typical waves reach 1-2 feet, drawing vacationers from as far away as Chicago who want a private getaway to practice wakeboarding and longboarding.
-Paddleboarding is popular among the kids in the area who hang out at Third Coast Surf Shop for its accessible and affordable Kids’ Beach Day Camps.
+Paddleboarding is popular among the kids in the area who hang out at Third Coast Surf’s accessible and affordable Kids’ Beach Day Camps.
+Take a break from surfing and rent paddle boards from Weekends Harbor Country.
+Or extend your surf stay at The Harbor Grand Hotel or Lakeside Inn for a charming surfing getaway.

 08